Defender of the Horizon: a conversation with the commander of the FPV drone workshop of the "Nachtigall" battalion

 Why did you choose this role in the war?

-So what did you do in civilian life?
+And what did you do in civilian life?

-“A good unifying factor between the rear and the front is love and pride for something common.”
+“A good unifying factor between the rear and the front is love and pride for something common”

 What gives you faith and stubbornness?

-What do you dream about now?
+What are you dreaming about now?

-“I dream that my children will not know what Russia is.”
+“I dream that my children will not know what Russia is”

-Share your favorite work story.
+Tell your favorite work story

 In fact, there are many good stories :) They are all about support and mutual aid.